-In Counseling Services, we promote the celebration of diversity and multiculturalism, as well as differences in age, ethnicity, gender, language, mental and physical ability, race, sexual orientation, social and economic status, spirituality and world view.
+In Counseling Services, we promote the celebration of diversity and multiculturalism, as well as differences in age, ethnicity, gender, language, mental and physical ability, race, sexual orientation, social and economic status, spirituality, and worldview.
 You are afforded the freedom to explore, in confidence, any problems, feelings, or fears that are important to you.
 We adhere to the strict Ethical Code of Conduct established by the American Counseling Association.
-This means information discussed in counseling is strictly confidential and will not be released to anyone outside of Counseling Services without the client's written consent, and any limits to confidentiality will be discussed in detail.
+This means information discussed in counseling is strictly confidential and will not be released to anyone outside of Counseling and Accessibility Services without the client's written consent, and any limits to confidentiality will be discussed in detail.

 - Short-term counseling for such matters as: anxiety, depression, loneliness, identity, stress management, time management, eating concerns, relationship concerns, grief and loss, family stress, sexual orientation, college-related transition, coping skills, developmental issues, self-esteem, and personal growth and development.

 - Skills development for academic success, such as: time management, motivational skills, and reduction of performance-related anxiety (such as test anxiety).